airtoall/papr-firmware/Product/README.md

 ### Downloading firmware

-When you are in Visual Studio, you can download firmware to the MCU using xxxx or F5, as described above.
+When you are in Visual Studio, you can download firmware to the MCU using `Debug > Start Debugging`, as described above.

 To download firmware from Command Prompt, do this:
 1. use visual studio to build the firmware.
-This creates a file called `Product.ino.hex`.
+This creates a file called `Product.ino.hex` in the `Product/Release` folder.
-2. find out where on your computer the file is
 3. copy `Product.ino.hex` to your `c:\avrdude` folder.
 1. `avrdude -c avrispmkII -p m328p "-Uflash:w:Product.ino.hex:i"`